 Local Attractions

-From there it's a short walk south to A Mighty Thai and Sushi, the closest restaurant to the airport.
+From there it's a short 0.2 mile walk south to A Mighty Thai and Sushi, and The Noodle House, both in the same building and the the closest restaurants to the airport.

 A pleasant 1 mile walk will get you to Gearhart's tiny downtown with a few shops and eateries.
 From the airport, cross the highway and walk north about 100 yards to G street.
 Turn left (west) and follow G as it jogs right and becomes Neacoxie, then F street.
 Turn right (north) on Cottage, and go a few blocks to the four way stop in the center of town.
-On or near the corner of Cottage and Pacific Way you will find the charming and popular Pacific Way Cafe' & Marketplace, and By the Way for coffee and gifts.
+On or near the corner of Cottage and Pacific Way you will find the charming and popular Pacific Way Bakery, Cafe' & Marketplace, the newer Good Times Restaurant, Wine Bar & Market, and By the Way for coffee and gifts.

 Other favorite attractions include the Seaside Aquarium and the Seaside Museum and Historical Society (both downtown), and the Outlet Mall (about 1 mile south of the airport on highway 101).